elovalo/elovalo/simulator/README.md

 Note that you can pass --hd flag to either command.
 This make it output frames in HD (1080p) quality.

-If you want to slow down the execution for some reason, use --fps FPS.

 ## Converting pngs to something useful

 If you have ffmpeg installed and available at your path, execute